Varun1911/JavaScript/Readme.md

 <h1> Objects</h1>
 Objects can be created in 2 ways - Constructor and Literals.<br />
 Singleton - objects that have only a single instance.
-Singletons can only be creted using constructor method.<br />
+Singletons can only be creted using constructor method.<br /><br />

-Object literals
+<b>Object literals</b>
 <br />
 const user = <br />
 {<br />